evigian/feedreader/README.md

 ## How to run the application

 Clone or download the repository and open the index file on the browser to see the application along with the results of Jasmine testing.
-You can see the live page here: https://evigian.github.io/feedreader/

 ## Jasmine tests

 1. A test within RSS Feeds suite that loops through each feed and ensures that they have a URL defined and this is not empty.